Trusted WordPress tutorials, when you need them most.

 WordPress is moving towards a more intuitive and unified way of editing content on a WordPress website.

-This means that older widgets will no longer be available.
+This means that while older widgets are being phased out as the primary method, they are not disappearing entirely.
 WordPress themes and plugin developers are already adapting and adding support for the block editor in their products.

 However, many WordPress themes still use older widgets, and these themes are now called classic themes.
 Similarly, many WordPress plugins still use shortcodes and legacy widgets.